Graduate Education Supporting Naval Sea Systems Command

 Courses may be taken face-to-face or online, with face-to-face instruction located in the Huntington Ingalls offices at 300 M Street SE (near the Washington Navy Yard).

-- EE 568 Introduction to Power Electronics (core requirement for Power Electronics Certificate) 4 credit hours, Wednesdays 5:00pm-8:30pm
+- EE 566 Introduction to Electric Machines and Drives (class for Power Electronics Certificate) 4 credit hours, Wednesdays 5:00pm-8:30pm

-- CMGT 580 Introduction to Systems Engineering Management (requirement for Systems Engineering Management Certificate) - 3 credit hours, Thursdays 5:00pm-7:30pm
+- EE 674 Power System Protection (requirement for Systems Engineering Management Certificate) - 3 credit hours, Thursdays 5:00pm-7:30pm

 Explore the calendar of upcoming courses and reserve your spot in advance (each course is limited to 25 students).
 Final registration for each course will generally occur about one month prior to the start of each term.
 View the full detailed calendar of class times here.